Leonel-R/PhoneBook/README.md

 ### Instructions
 1) Upon starting the application you will be given execution options.
 2) You can store mutiple phone numbers under a single name.
 One address per person.
-3) When you are finished, executing "0" will terminate the program and also produce a phonebook text file "phone-book.txt".
+3) When you are finished, executing "0" will terminate the program and also produce or update an already existing a phonebook text file("phone-book.txt").